 I can’t think of anything else than the movie Strictly Sinatra.
 It pops into my head while sipping JD No. 7.
 Although I like to drink my whiskies neat, not the way Sinatra did.
 Maybe just a few drops of water.
 I’m not going to lie, I still don’t like this whiskey too much.
 I’m a big fan of Sinatra, but it still doesn’t help me to fall in love for this drink.
 I do believe that once in a while you have to try the things you don’t like that much.
 To help you appreciate the better stuff even more.
 That’s how you feel more alive.
 I know this sounds crazy but that’s why I love and hate Jack Daniel’s Old No. 7!

 I have to admit Old No. 7 isn’t as bad as I recalled.
 It’s been a while since I last tried it.
 And the bad experiences as a teenager still haunted me.
 Luckily my palate has become accustomed to bold or even harsh flavors.
 Jack Daniel’s is still a heavy character, which I give credit to them achieving it with only 40% ABV.
 But it doesn’t feel as harsh as it used to feel, when first experiencing it as a teenager.
-My love for sturdy rye whiskies probably help me understand this Tennessee dram.
+My love for sturdy rye whiskies probably helps me understand this Tennessee dram.
 What I don’t understand is the low rye percentage in Jack’s recipe.
 How can it taste so bold without heavy rye influence?